Choline: Content in foods

-Choline occurs in foods as a free molecule and in the form of phospholipids, especially as phosphatidylcholines.
-Choline is highest in organ meats and egg yolks though it is found to a lesser degree in non-organ meats, grains, vegetables, fruit and dairy products.
+Choline occurs in foods as a free cation and in the form of phospholipids, especially as phosphatidylcholines.
+Choline is highest in organ meats and egg yolks, though it is found to a lesser degree in non-organ meats, grains, vegetables, fruit, and dairy products.
 Cooking oils and other food fats have about 5 mg/100 g of total choline.
-In the United States, food labels express the amount of choline in a serving as a percentage of daily value (%DV) based on the adequate intake of 550 mg/day.
+In the United States, food labels express the amount of choline in a serving as a percentage of Daily Value (%DV) based on the Adequate Intake of 550 mg/day.
 100% of the daily value means that a serving of food has 550 mg of choline.
 "Total choline" is defined as the sum of free choline and choline-containing phospholipids, without accounting for mass fraction.

 Human breast milk is rich in choline.
 Exclusive breastfeeding corresponds to about 120 mg of choline per day for the baby.
-Increase in a mother's choline intake raises the choline content of breast milk and low intake decreases it.
+An increase in a mother's choline intake raises the choline content of breast milk, and a low intake decreases it.
 Infant formulas may or may not contain enough choline.
 In the EU and the US, it is mandatory to add at least 7 mg of choline per 100 kilocalories (kcal) to every infant formula.
 In the EU, levels above 50 mg/100 kcal are not allowed.

 Trimethylglycine is a functional metabolite of choline.
 It substitutes for choline nutritionally, but only partially.
 High amounts of trimethylglycine occur in wheat bran (1,339 mg/100 g), toasted wheat germ (1,240 mg/100 g) and spinach (600–645 mg/100 g), for example.